Quansight-Labs/cf-infra-docs/docs/fundamentals/life-cycle.md

 After accepting the invitations to the `conda-forge` organization, the submitting contributor(s) will have been given commit rights to that repository.
 By then, the `staged-recipes` machinery will have populated the feedstock with the submitted recipe, plus the supporting scripts, configuration files and CI pipelines.

 These pipelines will process the initial commits to produce and upload the conda artifacts to the `cf-staging` channel.
 Any subsequent pushes to `main` (e.g. merged PRs) or other branches will undergo the same process.

 :::info
 For existing feedstocks, conda-forge bots will often send automated PRs for new project releases or maintenance tasks.
-You can find more details about it in **Feedstock automations**.
+You can find more details about it in [Automation & bots](/docs/advanced/automation.md).
 :::

 The validation server will detect the new uploads on `cf-staging` and will perform some checks on those artifacts.
 If successful, the artifacts will then be copied to the actual `conda-forge` channel.

 At this point, the channel server will process the contents of the new packages to retrieve their metadata and update the repodata files.
 On the next CDN sync cycle, the artifacts will be distributed to the delivery network for faster access.
 Validation and CDN sync usually take less then 15 minutes after the CI is passing on `main`.
 From this moment on, users can install the new packages from the CLI.

 ### Post publication particularities